oxisto/evesso/README.md

-# eve-sso
+# evesso

-Go classes to help with EVE SSO
+A small Go library to use EVE Online as an SSO provider.